matzsoft/kakuro/README.md

 2. Enter (or return) - move the selection to the leftmost cell of the next row, creating a new row if needed.
 If the row (before the move) is shorter than the other rows, then pad the row with new cells.
 ### Add cells
-Back Tab (shift tab) - Add a cell to the left of the current cell.
+1. Back Tab (shift tab) - Add a cell to the left of the current cell.
-Control Enter (or return) - Add a row below the current one.
+2. Control Enter (or return) - Add a row below the current one.
+3. Digit (2 thru 9) - perform digit minus 1 Tab commands.
+This seemingly odd command is very useful when entering a puzzle.
+For example the sequence H 1 0 Tab 4, creates a header cell with horizontal total 10 and 4 empty cells to the right.
 ### Delete cells
 1. Right Delete - delete the current cell and move trailing cells left.
 If it was last cell in the row, the row is also deleted.
 2. Left Delete - delete the cell to the left of the current cell and move trailing cells left.
 If it was last cell in the row, the row is also deleted.
 ## Total editing mode
 When you enter total editing mode, a text field is displayed to allow you to edit the relevant (horizontal or vertical) total.
 It is pretty much a normal rext field, except that you can only input numbers and when you attempt to exit the field the value is checked.
 If the value is not a number between 3 and 45, you get an error and remain in total editing mode.

 There are a number of ways to exit the text field and return to puzzle editing mode.